jasonacox/tinytuya/README.md

 3. **Set up a Tuya Account**:
     * Create a Tuya Developer account on [iot.tuya.com](https://iot.tuya.com/) and log in.  *NOTE: Tuya makes changes to their portal and this process frequently so details may vary.
 Please create an [issue](https://github.com/jasonacox/tinytuya/issues) or [pull request](https://github.com/jasonacox/tinytuya/pulls) with screenshots if we need to update these instructions.*
     * Click on "Cloud" icon -> "Create Cloud Project"
       1. Remember the "Data Center" you select.
 This will be used by TinyTuya Wizard ([screenshot](https://user-images.githubusercontent.com/836718/138598647-c9657e49-1a89-4ed6-8105-ceee95d9513f.png)).
-If you see no devices show up after the completion of this step, you will need to select a different data center and create a new project until you see your paired devices from the *Smart Life App* show up. ([screenshot](https://user-images.githubusercontent.com/35581194/148679597-391adecb-a271-453b-90c0-c64cdfad42e4.png))
       2. Skip the configuration wizard but remember the Authorization Key: *API ID* and *Secret* for below ([screenshot](https://user-images.githubusercontent.com/836718/138598788-f74d2fe8-57fa-439c-8003-18735a44e7e5.png)).
     * Click on "Cloud" icon -> Select your project -> **Devices** -> **Link Tuya App Account**) ([see screenshot](https://user-images.githubusercontent.com/836718/138599218-e2202d7b-d9a0-4b18-bf40-c01567944da3.png))
     * Click **Add App Account** ([screenshot](https://user-images.githubusercontent.com/836718/138599473-066bb1b7-99b7-4540-983a-a0397b199448.png)) and it will display a QR code.
 Scan the QR code with the *Smart Life app* on your Phone (see step 1 above) by going to the "Me" tab in the *Smart Life app* and clicking on the QR code button [..] in the upper right hand corner of the app.
 When you scan the QR code, it will link all of the devices registered in your *Smart Life app* into your Tuya IoT project.
+    * **NO DEVICES?** If no devices show up after scanning the QR code, you will need to select a different data center and create a new project until you see your paired devices from the *Smart Life App* show up. ([screenshot](https://user-images.githubusercontent.com/35581194/148679597-391adecb-a271-453b-90c0-c64cdfad42e4.png)).
+The data center may not be the most logical.
+As an example, several in the UK have reported needing to select "Central Europe" instead of "Western Europe".
-    * **IMPORTANT** Under "Service API" ensure these APIs are listed: `IoT Core`, `Authorization` and `Smart Home Scene Linkage`.
+    * **SERVICE API:** Under "Service API" ensure these APIs are listed: `IoT Core`, `Authorization` and `Smart Home Scene Linkage`.
 To be sure, click subscribe again on every service.
 Very important: **disable popup blockers** otherwise subscribing won't work without providing any indication of a failure.
 Make sure you authorize your Project to use those APIs:
         - Click "Service API" tab
         - Click "**Go to Authorize**" button
         - Select the API Groups from the dropdown and click `Subscribe` ([screenshot](https://user-images.githubusercontent.com/38729644/128742724-9ed42673-7765-4e21-94c8-76022de8937a.png))